-Publishers who have been in the industry for some time must be aware that ad revenue is impacted by several factors.
 The ideal way to optimize ad revenue is to pay attention to all such factors and optimize your website accordingly.
-One of the key factors that affect ad revenue is seasonality.

-As a publisher, you might have noticed that during some months, your revenue increases or decreases noticeably.
+As a publisher, you might have noticed that your revenue increases or decreases noticeably during some months.
 This is due to publisher trends in ad revenue, recession, and more.

 What Causes Seasonal Fluctuations?